Kamut Khorasan Wheat

 Smart Selection & Storage

 Choose Kamut grains that are whole and free from any signs of mold or damage.
-Look for a nutty aroma.
+Look for organic options when possible.

 Store Kamut in an airtight container in a cool, dark place to maintain freshness.
-It can last for several months.
+It can also be refrigerated or frozen for longer shelf life.

 Myths vs Realities